shuji-oh/PLI_TDC_for_CAN/README.md

 ```

 ## Usage (SPI receiver)
-Our method employs the temperature characteristic as one of the features to be robust the temperature concept drift.
-So, please set up the raspberry pi model B or B+ and DS18B20 temperature sensor based on [some article](https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/).
+Our method employs the temperature characteristic as one of the features to be robust in the temperature concept drift.
+So, please set up the raspberry pi model B or B+ and DS18B20 temperature sensor based on [some articles](https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/).
 After the setting, you can build and execute the SPI receiver program on your raspberry pi.

 ```
 $ git clone https://github.com/shuji-oh/PLI_TDC_for_CAN